jbtheard/octopus-to-tado-sync/README.md

 # Octopus to Tado Sync

-This repository contains a script to automatically sync your Octopus Energy smart meter readings with Tado's Energy IQ feature.
-The workflow provided allows you to set this up to run on a weekly basis using GitHub Actions, so your Tado Energy IQ remains up-to-date without any manual effort.
+This repository contains a script to automatically sync your Octopus Energy smart meter readings with Tado.
+The workflow provided allows you to set this up to run on a daily basis using GitHub Actions.

 ## Prerequisites

-- Node.js 18 or higher
+- [Bun](https://bun.sh) installed on your system
-- npm
+- Octopus Energy API key
-- An Octopus Energy account with a smart meter
+- Tado account credentials
-- A Tado account with a smart thermostat
+- GitHub account (for automated syncing)

 ## Installation